Education in Qatar: Universities

 The first university established in the country was Qatar University, founded as a teachers' college in 1973.
 It currently has eight colleges, including Education, Business and Economics, Arts and Sciences, Engineering, Sharia, Pharmacy, Law, and Medicine.
 Several universities from other countries have opened satellite campuses in the country.
 For example, some American universities have campuses at Education City.
 These include Cornell University, Weill Medical College, Carnegie Mellon University, Georgetown University, Virginia Commonwealth University, Northwestern University in Qatar and Texas A&M University.
 Universities from Canada include College of the North Atlantic-Qatar and the University of Calgary-Qatar.
-There is a branch of Dutch Stenden University in Qatar.
-HEC Paris was the first European partner to join Education City.
-University College London is the first British university to have opened a campus in Qatar.
+HEC Paris in Qatar was the first European partner to join Education City.
+University College London was the first British university to have opened a campus in Qatar although the campus closed in 2020.
+A second British university, the University of Aberdeen opened a branch in Doha in 2017.
 On top of that, Qatar Faculty of Islamic Studies is the graduate school and international center of excellence in Islamic Studies that is under the umbrella of Hamad Bin Khalifa University and attached to Qatar Foundation.